GMoncrieff/python-imspec-course/README.md

 # python-imspec-course
 _A course on using Python to analyse imaging spectroscopy data at scale_

 This is a series of notebooks and lectures aimed at teaching you the basics of working with multidimensional spatial data in Python.
 We will work towards acquiring the skills to analyse data from imaging spectrometers such as [EMIT](https://earth.jpl.nasa.gov/emit/) and [AVIRIS](https://aviris.jpl.nasa.gov/).
-Our aim is to prepare collaborators involved in the [Biodiversity of the Cape (BioSCape)](https://www.bioscape.io/) campaign for the large volumens of data that the campaign will produce.
-We will start by introducing the basic of Python, then we will build on this by diving into more advanced data stuctures and geospatial analyses.
+Our aim is to prepare collaborators involved in the [Biodiversity of the Cape (BioSCape)](https://www.bioscape.io/) campaign for the large volumes of data that the campaign will produce.
+We will start by introducing the basics of Python, then we will build on this by diving into more advanced data stuctures and geospatial analyses.
 Then we will look at details about how to make our analyses scale to very large multidimensional datasets.
 Finally we will analyse an imaging spectroscopy data cube using all the tool and techniques we have learnt in the preceding weeks.

 The plan currently is: